-Step Description Page Environm ental Limit Conditions (ELCs) Step 1 Identify ELCs Identify or confirm the list of ELCs contained within the licence.
-List these in the Compliance Record.
-13 Step 2 Assess ELCs Assess compliance with each ELC and assign one of the following to each ELC: ono breaches; minor breach; repeated minor breaches; gross breach; significant breach.
-14 Step 3 Record environmental events Record any environmental events attributed to the licensed activity but not already recorded under a specific ELC as a 'minor' or 'significant' breach.
+Step Description Page

+Environm nental Limit Conditions (ELCs)

+Step 1 Identify ELCs 13

+- Identify or confirm the list of ELCs contained within the licence.
+List these in the

+Compliance Record.

+Step 2 Assess ELCs 14

+Assess compliance with each ELC and assign one of the following to each ELC:

+no breaches;

+minor breach;

+repeated minor breaches;

+gross breach;

+significant breach.

+Step 3 Record environmental events 16

+Record any environmental events attributed to the licensed activity but not already

+recorded under a specific ELC as a 'minor' or 'significant' breach.

 NB Only events regulated under the licence will be recorded under the scheme.

-16 Step 4 Overall ELC compliance band Derive and record an overall ELC compliance band.
-This will be the 'worst' assessment recorded for any individual ELC as follows: • no breaches; • minor breach(es) or one gross breach; 20 significant breach(es), repeated minor breaches or more than one gross breach. ental Management Conditions (EMCs) Step 5 Assess EMC attributes Use the list of regime-specific attributes to assess the remaining conditions in the licence (referred to as EMCs).
-Assess each attribute as being one of the following: • compliant; • minor non-compliance; • major non-compliance.
-20 Step 6 Overall EMC compliance band Derive the overall EMC assessment band by counting the number of minor and major non- compliances against EMC attributes.
-The overall EMC compliance band will be one of the following: • high performance; • medium performance; • low performance.
-22 Overall co ompliance band Step 7 Overall compliance band Use the compliance matrix (Figure 1) to consider the overall ELC compliance band and the overall EMC compliance band to give an overall compliance band.
-This will be one of the following: • excellent; • good; • at risk; • broadly compliant; • poor; • very poor.
-23
+Step 4 Overall ELC compliance band 20

+Derive and record an overall ELC compliance band.
+This will be the 'worst' assessment

+recorded for any individual ELC as follows:

+no breaches:

+minor breach(es) or one gross breach;

+significant breach(es), repeated minor breaches or more than one gross breach.

+Fnvironn nental Management Conditions (EMCs)

+Step 5 Assess EMC attributes 20

+Ctop C Use the list of regime-specific attributes to assess the remaining conditions in the licence 20

+(referred to as EMCs).
+Assess each attribute as being one of the following:

+• compliant;

+minor non-compliance;

+major non-compliance.

+Step 6 Overall EMC compliance band 22

+Otop 0 Derive the overall EMC assessment band by counting the number of minor and major 22

+non-compliances against EMC attributes.
+The overall EMC compliance band will be one

+of the following:

+high performance;

+medium performance;

+low performance.

+Overalle ompliance band

+Step 7 Overall compliance band 23

+Step 1 Use the compliance matrix (Figure 1) to consider the overall ELC compliance band and 23

+the overall EMC compliance band to give an overall compliance band.
+This will be one of

+the following:

+" .

+, and the second

+• good;

+• at risk;

+broadly compliant;

+• poor;

+very poor.